-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that question.
-In regard to the report, it's at the final stages. (interpretation ends) It's at its final draft, but it should be brought forward to the House, we are hoping, by September. (interpretation) Thank you, Mr. Speaker.
+The report he referenced is in the final stages. (interpretation ends) It's at its final draft, but it should be brought forward to the House, we are hoping, by September. (interpretation) Thank you, Mr. Speaker.